flectra-hq/flectra/doc/howtos/web.rst

 * The field class must display and allow the user to edit the value of the field.
-* It must correctly implement the 3 field attributes available in all fields of Flectra.
+* It must correctly implement the 3 field attributes available in all fields of Odoo.
 The ``AbstractField`` class already implements an algorithm that dynamically calculates the value of these attributes (they can change at any moment because their value change according to the value of other fields).
 Their values are stored in *Widget Properties* (the widget